 That formal site or regional-specific HHRA reports be prepared and approved by the regulator prior to the grant of any production approvals.

-That in consultation with the gas industry, landholders, Land Councils, local government and local communities, the Government mandates an appropriate setback distance from all gas well heads, pipelines and gas processing facilities to a habitable dwelling.
+That in consultation with the gas industry, landholders, Land Councils, local government and local communities, the Government mandates an appropriate setback distance from all gas well heads, pipelines and gas processing facilities to a habitable dwelling (including all buildings or premises where people reside or work, schools and associated playgrounds, permanent sporting facilities and hospitals or other community medical facilities) in order to minimise risks identified in HHRA reports, including potential pathways for waterborne and airborne contaminants.
+Such setback distances should not be less than 2 km and should apply to all exploration and production activities.

 That gas companies be required to obtain an Authority Certificate prior to the grant of any exploration and production approvals.